Teaching English to Speakers of Other Languages

 Our TESOL diploma with practicum is recognized by TESL Canada and will prepare you to teach English in Canada and abroad.

-Graduates who successfully complete the program and practicum are eligible to apply for TESL Canada Level 1 Certification.
+Graduates who successfully complete the TESOL program with practicum may be eligible to apply for TESL Canada Level 1 Certification.
 Please ask a Registrar or our TESOL Coordinator for more details.

-- Students must have at least Canadian Language Benchmark 5 to take the TESOL Diploma program.
-Proof of proficiency or a placement assessment is required.
-All students must take an English writing assessment before registering.
+- Students must have at least a Canadian Language Benchmark 5+ to take the TESOL Diploma program.

-Our TESOL Diploma has been approved by the Private Training Institutes Branch of the Ministry of Advanced Education.
+Our TESOL Diploma and TESOL Diploma with Practicum have been approved by the Private Training Institutes Branch of the Ministry of Advanced Education.

 For more information about our designation, including an approved program list, please click here.